grom4er/MyFirstGitRepo/src/Module2/Homework Lessons 5.md

   - *What is **".gitignore"** file for?*
 >
->       Answer: gitignore file is a plain text file where each line contains a pattern for files/directories to ignore
+>       Answer: gitignore is a plain text file where each line contains a pattern for files/directories to ignore
 >
   - *What do you think about **"git diff"?***
 >